guimingyue/db_tutorial/_parts/part14.md

 Let's take an example of an internal node with the number of maximum keys of 3, and the root internal node is full with keys 7, 21, 28, so this node has four pointers.
 The result of the splitting of the leaf node is two leaf node with maximum key 14 and 21, so we should insert key key 14 into the parent internal node.
 The Splitting process just like this:
 {% include image.html url="assets/images/internal-node-split-demo.png" description="splitting internal node" %}

+As the part 10 did, we should update the key of the internal node after the splitting of child leaf node.
+So, in our example above, if the maximum size of internal node is greater than 3, the index of key 14 should be 1 (0-based) of the key array.
+So we update the key of index 1 with 14, which means replacing key 21 with key 14.
+As a result, the (left) pointer of key 14 points to the leaf node with maximum key of 14.
+Then add key 21 and page number to the parent internal node.
+But the maximum size of internal node is 3, so we should split the internal node.

 ## Splitting internal node

 So, let's going on with constants for splitting internal node.